-The discount rate used to determine the plan benefit obligations as of December 31, 2021, and the annual periodic costs for 2022, was increased from 2.53% to 2.87% for the Curtiss-Wright Pension Plan, and from 2.30% to 2.70% for the nonqualified benefit plan, to reflect current economic conditions.
+The discount rate used to determine the plan benefit obligations as of December 31, 2022, and the annual periodic costs for 2023, was increased from 2.87% to 5.04% for the Curtiss-Wright Pension Plan, and from 2.70% to 4.99% for the nonqualified benefit plan, to reflect current economic conditions.
 The rates reflect the hypothetical rates at which the projected benefit obligations could be effectively settled or paid out to participants on that date.
 We determine our discount rates for past service liabilities and service cost by utilizing a select bond yield curve developed by our actuaries, which is based on the rates of return on high-quality, fixed-income corporate bonds available at the measurement date with maturities that match the plan's expected cash outflows for benefit payments.
 Interest cost is determined by applying the spot rate from the full yield curve to each anticipated benefit payment.
-The discount rate changes contributed to a decrease in the benefit obligation of \$37 million in the CW plans.
+The discount rate changes contributed to a decrease in the benefit obligation of \$181 million in the CW plans.

-The rate of compensation increase for base pay in the pension plans was unchanged at a weighted average of 3.5% based upon a graded scale of 4.9% to 2.9% that decrements as pay increases, which reflects the experience over past years and the Company's expectation of future salary increases.
-We also retained our mortality assumptions from prior year utilizing the Pri-2012 tables published by the Society of Actuaries in October 2019, and the MP-2020 projected mortality scale published in October 2020.
+The rate of compensation increase for base pay in the pension plans decreased to a weighted average of 3.4% for the current period, based upon a graded scale of 4.1% to 2.9% that decrements as pay increases, which reflects the experience over past years and the Company's expectation of future salary increases.
+We also updated our mortality assumptions from prior year for the CW Pension plan by adopting a 50/50 blend of the Pri-2012 Aggregate and White Collar tables published by the Society of Actuaries in October 2019, while retaining the White Collar table for the nonqualified plan.
+We also adopted the MP-2021 projected mortality scale published in October 2021, with no pandemic adjustments.

 The overall expected return on assets assumption is based primarily on the expectations of future performance.
 Expected future performance is determined by weighting the expected returns for each asset class by the plan's asset allocation.
 The expected returns are based on long-term capital market assumptions provided by our investment consultants.
-Based on a review of market trends, actual returns on plan assets, and other factors, the Company's expected long-term rate of return on plan assets was reduced to 5.8% as of December 31, 2021, which will be utilized for determining 2022 pension cost.
-An expected long-term rate of return of 6.5% was used for determining 2021 expense, with 7.5% used for 2020 pension expense and 8.0% used for 2019 pension expense.
+Based on a review of market trends, actual returns on plan assets, and other factors, the Company's expected long-term rate of return on plan assets was increased to 6.50% as of December 31, 2022, which will be utilized for determining 2023 pension cost.
+An expected long-term rate of return of 5.75% was used for determining 2022 expense, with 6.50% used for 2021 pension expense and 7.50% used for 2020 pension expense.